openvinotoolkit/model_server/deploy/README.md

 ## Bucket Permissions

 Make sure to set bucket permissions so the server can access the model repository.
-If the bucket is public or Model Server is run on the same GCP or AWS account as the storage bucket, then no additional changes are needed and you can proceed to _Deploy the Model Server_ section.
+If the bucket is public or Model Server is run on the same Google Cloud Platform (GCP) or Amazon Web Services (AWS) account as the storage bucket, then no additional changes are needed and you can proceed to _Deploy the Model Server_ section.

 ### GCS

 Bucket permissions can be set with the _GOOGLE_APPLICATION_CREDENTIALS_ environment variable.
 Please follow the steps below:

-* Generate Google service account JSON file with permissions: _Storage Legacy Bucket Reader_, _Storage Legacy Object Reader_, _Storage Object Viewer_ .
+* Generate Google service account JSON file with permissions: _Storage Legacy Bucket Reader_, _Storage Legacy Object Reader_, _Storage Object Viewer_.
 Name a file for example: _gcp-creds.json_
 (you can follow these instructions to create a Service Account and download JSON: https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account)
 * Create a Kubernetes secret from this JSON file: